Sina-Baharlou/Depth-VRD/README.md

 <sup>3 </sup> Siemens AG, Munich, Germany<br/>

 ## Abstract
-State-of-the-art visual relation detection methods mostly rely on object information extracted from RGB images such as 2D bounding boxes, feature maps, and predicted class probabilities.
-Depth maps can additionally provide valuable information on object relations, e.g. helping to detect not only spatial relations, such as standing behind, but also non-spatial relations, such as holding.
-In this work, we study the effect of using different object information with a focus on depth maps.
+Visual relation detection methods rely on object information extracted from RGB images such as 2D bounding boxes, feature maps, and predicted class probabilities.
+We argue that depth maps can additionally provide valuable information on object relations, e.g. helping to detect not only spatial relations, such as standing behind, but also non-spatial relations, such as holding.
+In this work, we study the effect of using different object features with a focus on depth maps.
 To enable this study, we release a new synthetic dataset of depth maps, VG-Depth, as an extension to Visual Genome (VG).
 We also note that given the highly imbalanced distribution of relations in VG, typical evaluation metrics for visual relation detection cannot reveal improvements of under-represented relations.
 To address this problem, we propose using an additional metric, calling it Macro Recall@K, and demonstrate its remarkable performance on VG.
 Finally, our experiments confirm that by effective utilization of depth maps within a simple, yet competitive framework, the performance of visual relation detection can be improved by a margin of up to 8\%.

 ## Model

 <p align="center"><img src="docs/architecture.png" width="720" title="The proposed architecture"></p>